spencerfrost/chatbot-vue/README.md

 ## Getting Started

-To interact with the EventConnect AI Chatbot, follow these steps:
+To interact with the Expert Chatbot - Specialized Knowledge Edition, follow these steps:

-1. Follow the above installation steps
+1. Follow the above installation steps.
+2. Train the chatbot on your desired topic using the appropriate vector database namespace.
+For example, if you want to train it on ARK, use the `VECTOR_DB_NAMESPACE_ARK`; for 7 Days to Die, use `VECTOR_DB_NAMESPACE_7DTD`, and so on.
-2. Launch the chatbot application and access it at `http://localhost:5173/`.
+3. Launch the chatbot application and access it at `http://localhost:5173/`.
-3. Start interacting with the chatbot by asking questions, seeking assistance, or requesting information related to the EventConnect app and company.
+4. Start interacting with the chatbot by asking questions or seeking assistance on the trained topic.

 ## Usage Examples

-- User: "What are the upcoming events organized by NSA in the next month?"
+- User: "What are the crafting recipes for a metal pickaxe in ARK?"
-  Chatbot: "Here are the upcoming events: [Event 1], [Event 2], [Event 3]."

-- User: "What hotels do we have blocks for for XYZ Event?"
-  Chatbot: "Sure, let me fetch the attendee list for you..."
+  Chatbot: "Let me fetch the crafting recipes for a metal pickaxe in ARK..."
-  _The chatbot retrieves and presents the hotel block list for Event XYZ._
+  _The chatbot retrieves information from the trained ARK topic and provides the required crafting recipes._

+- User: "Explain the horde night mechanics in 7 Days to Die."
+  Chatbot: "Sure, let me access my knowledge on horde night mechanics..."
+  _The chatbot uses its expertise in 7 Days to Die to provide a detailed explanation of the horde night mechanics._

 ## Next Steps

-The development of the EventConnect AI Chatbot is an ongoing process, with future enhancements planned, including:
+The development of the Expert Chatbot - Specialized Knowledge Edition is an ongoing process, with several exciting enhancements planned, including:

-- Utilize the GitHub Repo document reader to help it understand a codebase.
-- WIP
+- Expanding the range of niche topics that the chatbot can be trained on.
+- Improving the accuracy and efficiency of information retrieval from the vector database namespaces.
+- Incorporating user feedback to make the chatbot even more helpful and insightful for users.
+- Leveraging Langsmith to troubleshoot and debug during the development process.